 Why Did a Cancellation Not Trigger a Notification?

-There are four common reasons a cancellation goes unnoticed by FullSlot.
+There are several common reasons a cancellation goes unnoticed by FullSlot.
 Here's how to diagnose and fix each one.

 1. The appointment type isn't mapped